 Beginning on Monday, March 23rd, our office will move to remote work.
 We will continue to provide updates as they become available and are actively working to engage local partners to keep updated on available resources to meet local needs.

-Our VITA site will close on Monday, March 23rd until further notice.
-Every household with a simple return can still file their federal and state taxes for free using MyFreeTaxes.com
+Our VITA site will close for walk-ins on Monday, March 23rd until further notice.
+Drop-off appointments are available by calling the VITA line at 276.403.5976.
+Every household with a simple return can still file their federal and state taxes for free using MyFreeTaxes.com.

 We hope that taking extra precautions reduces overall exposure to the virus.
 Please continue to practice good hygiene for you and your families, and take seriously any guidance from the Centers for Disease Control or Virginia Department of Health, such as:

 • Practice “Social Distancing” by putting space between yourself and others

 • Proper hand washing, regularly (if no soap and water is available, use at least 60% alcohol hand sanitizer)

 • Cleaning surfaces at home with disinfectant

 • Staying away from at-risk individuals when possible

 • Staying home/isolated if you are ill

 • Know the symptoms of COVID-19: fever, dry cough, shortness of breath